Maegor I Targaryen

 Appearance & Character

-According to a semi-canon source, Maegor was large, larger than his father, Aegon I. A warrior, he was bull-like with heavy shoulders, thick neck and huge arms.
+According to a semi-canon source, Maegor was large, larger than his father, King Aegon I. A warrior, he was bull-like with heavy shoulders, thick neck and huge arms.
 He kept his hair short and his beard trimmed to his jawline.
 He wore Aegon the Conqueror's crown.

 Maegor was often seen as cruel, never treating animals well and keeping to himself.